opsone-ch/documentation/services/websites/index.md

 2. copy the installation with your favorite tool / script to e.g. from DEV to STAGE.
 3. as you recognized right, you do not have to change your database credentials.

 There is also the possiblilty to change the hiera data "DEV => STAGE => PROD" and password and the website is still running without changing the applications database configuration.

-You can also use it on your [Vagrant box](development/vagrant) locally.
+** Hint: ** You can also use it on your [Vagrant box](development/vagrant) locally.

 ---

 ## Deploy and launch

-In the following section, do you find some hints how to deploy your website from STAGE to PROD without troubles and a happy end-user:
+In the following section, do you find some hints how to deploy your website from DEV to STAGE and STAGE to PROD without troubles and a happy end-user:

 #### Prepare your DNS

 First of all: make sure your Nameservers / DNS records are prepared.
 And you have access to the DNS management system.

-Please set the TTL to a "modern" and flexible value for every record.
+** Warning ** Please set the TTL to a "modern" and flexible value for every record.
 We recommend "300" (5 minutes).

 There is no reason anymore, to cache the records for a long time (e.g. one day).
 So please do not switch back to a high TTL after going live.
 DNS requests to the nameservers do not create much load.